 Typically, wet dog food offers a higher protein content, and this is even more so when it is homemade.
 This recipe is also low in carbohydrates.
 You’ll need to be sure that this recipe will meet your dog’s dietary requirements before feeding it to your pet on a regular basis.

-Your veterinarian can look at this recipe and tell you if it is appropriate for your dog.
+There’s a number of best canned dog food brands out there, but many of them are often very expensive.
+This homemade food is cheaper to make, and your veterinarian can also look at this wet dog food recipe and tell you if it is appropriate for your dog.
 If it’s too high in protein or doesn’t offer enough carbohydrates for his needs, they will also assist you in tweaking the ingredients to meet your needs.

 While it may take some time and effort on your part to figure out the precise balance of nutrients that your dog’s body requires, it will be well worth it.
 Providing a balanced homemade diet cuts out all of the preservatives, fillers and dangerous ingredients that have been found in commercial pet foods.

 MORE RECIPES HERE: Homemade Dog Food & Treats Recipes

 Homemade Wet Dog Food Recipe

 - 1 tsp. olive oil

 Not only is this homemade wet dog food recipe healthy, it’s also extremely easy to make.
 With just four ingredients, it’s also ideal for pets with food allergies.

 In a medium-sized skillet, add the olive oil to prevent the salmon from sticking.
 After draining the can of salmon, add the fish to the skillet.
 Then add the spinach, cover and let the recipe simmer for about 2 minutes.